Two Steps to Handle Temptation

 Satan is constantly battling for your mind.
 That’s where the battle happens.
 When God gives us an idea, it’s inspiration.
 When the Devil gives us an idea, it’s temptation.
 You choose every day which thought you’re going to dwell on.

 You can change your mind by replacing the temptation with truth, and truth is found in the Bible.

 Without a doubt, the single most effective tool to combating temptation is to memorize Scripture.
-If you don’t have any verses memorized, you’ve got no weapon for the fight!
+If you don’t have any verses memorized, you’ve got no bullets in your gun!
 When the Devil comes along, how are you going to counter him?
 He’s not afraid of your opinion, but he does fear the truth.
 The sword of God is God’s truth, but it only becomes a weapon when you memorize it.